Riey/kime/docs/CONFIGURATION.md

 [English](CONFIGURATION.md), [한국어](CONFIGURATION.ko.md)

-Default config file is located at `/etc/xdg/kime/config.yaml`.
+Sample config file is located at `/usr/share/doc/kime/default_config.yaml`.
 Check [default_config.yaml](../res/default_config.yaml) to see the default configuration file.
+Copy this file to `/etc/xdg/kime/config.yaml` for global default configuration.
-You edit `/etc/xdg/kime/config.yaml` or create a new config file at `~/.config/kime/config.yaml`.
+You may create per user file at `~/.config/kime/config.yaml`.

 You can also change the location of config file using [`$XDG_CONFIG_DIR` or `$XDG_CONFIG_HOME`][xdg] environment variable. kime will try to read